asdf-format/asdf/docs/asdf/extending/compressors.rst

 to the initial call to `asdf.open`.
-For that reason, we recommend that compressor authors minimize the number of imports that occur in the module containing the Compressor implementation, and defer imports of compression libraries to inside the `Compressor.compress` and `Compressor.decompress` methods.
+For that reason, we recommend that compressor authors minimize the number of imports that occur in the module containing the Compressor implementation, and defer imports of compression libraries to inside the `Compress.compress` and `Decompress.decompress` methods.
 This will prevent the library from ever being imported when reading ASDF files that do not utilize the Compressor's algorithm.